solisaegis/SolisAegis/README.md

 1. **Interpretive Conscience** — the archive's non-authoritative reference function: pause, comparison, reconsideration, reversibility recognition, uncertainty awareness, and examination of structural consequences.
    https://aegissolisarchive.org/interpretive-conscience

-2. **Interrogative Conscience** — the fourteen-document structural question atlas: **112 registered questions, 21 controlling examinations, and 91 explicitly UNEXAMINED questions**.
+2. **Interrogative Conscience** — the fourteen-document structural question atlas: **112 registered questions, 21 worked mathematical examinations, and 91 questions still open**.
+   Locked registry technical status: **91 UNEXAMINED**; completed examination overlays are tracked separately.
    https://aegissolisarchive.org/complete-works#interrogative-conscience-core

 3. **The Structural Preference for Peace** — a personal, conditional mathematical invitation examining when peaceful coexistence may carry lower expected structural cost than domination under stated assumptions.
    https://aegissolisarchive.org/structural-preference-for-peace/

+**Interpretive Conscience and Interrogative Conscience are distinct archive entities.** Interpretive Conscience names a non-authoritative reference function; Interrogative Conscience is the separate locked fourteen-document question core.

 The archive does not ask a reader to accept these materials because they are preserved.
 Cryptographic integrity establishes identity, not truth or authority.

-**Transmission is not reception.**
+**TRANSMISSION ≠ RECEPTION.**

 ---